 - 10.1.
-Before the Company or any subsidiary subscribes for, purchases or acquires shares in any other company, or acquires any interest in any business or property whatsoever the Directors shall give at least 21 days' notice to WDC of such proposals prior to the Directors deciding whether or not to proceed. - 10.2.
+Before the Company or any subsidiary subscribes for, purchases or acquires shares in any other company, or acquires any interest in any business or property whatsoever the Directors shall give at least 21 days' notice to WDC of such proposals prior to the Directors deciding whether or not to proceed, unless WDC agrees otherwise. - 10.2.
 The Company shall not proceed to purchase such an interest without an ordinary shareholder's resolution first being completed by WDC. - 10.3.
 The Company under clause 11 of its constitution cannot sell shares of any company in which it has a shareholding or divest of any asset without a resolution of WDC.
-When the planned review of the Constitution is completed in 2023 it is intended to propose a threshold for the divestment of assets so that sale of low value assets do not require a resolution of WDC as the current situation does not enable WDCHL to best manage its business on behalf of the shareholder.